Harriet Auber: Later years

-She had a valued friend in the authoress of a tale, called “Private Life,” and of “Lectures on the Parables,” and of “Lectures on the Miracles,” Miss Mary Jane McKenzie, who lived with Auber during many of the latter years of her life.
+During the latter years of her life, Auber lived with her valued friend, Miss Mary Jane McKenzie, the author of the tale "Private Life" as well as "Lectures on the Parables" and "Lectures on the Miracles".
 Auber died on 20 January 1862, at the age of 88, at her residence in Hoddesdon, Hertfordshire.
 She was buried there beside McKenzie, whom she had survived a few years.